 Hey there, welcome to my NSCA CSCS exam prep guide.
-This is your ultimate destination if you’re prepping or thinking of taking the NSCA CSCS final.
+This is your ultimate destination if you’re prepping or thinking of taking the CSCS final exam.
 I’ll provide tips and pointers on how to keep yourself in the game and ace what will probably be one of the hardest exams you’ve tried.

-If you’re looking for more NSCA CSCS practice tests in addition to what I’ll give you in this article, Have a look at the free tests and quizzes I’ve compiled here.
+If you’re looking for more CSCS practice tests in addition to what I’ll give you in this article, Have a look at the free CSCS practice exam, tests and quizzes I’ve compiled here.

 If all this is a bit confusing and you’re still stuck in your head trying to figure out which certification is right for you, take this quiz.
 It will help give you a clear idea of what you should be aiming for.

-With that out the way, let’s get into the NSCA CSCS ultimate exam prep guide.
+With that out the way, let’s get into the CSCS ultimate exam prep guide.

-You’ve heard it a million times by now, but the NSCA CSCS exam is super tough.
+You’ve heard it a million times by now, but the CSCS exam is super tough.
 The best way to begin the battle is to know how the exam is laid out.
+The testing structure was updated on Jan 31st, 2020.

 - Section 1: Scientific Foundations.
-These are the basic principles behind strength and conditioning
+These are the basic principles behind strength and conditioning.
+There are three domains in this section.

 The meat and veggies of the exam, section 1 is a take on the fundamentals of strength and conditioning theory.